cjacker/opensource-toolchain-rp2040/README.md

 # Hardware requirements

-* A RP2040 board. here I use official PICO, and you have many other choices such as seeedstudio XIAO and various other PICO compatible boards.
+* A RP2040 board. here I use official PICO.
 * A USB to SWD adapter.
-Such as CMSIS-DAPLink, Tigard(FT2232) etc.
+Such as CMSIS-DAPLink, Tigard(FT2232) etc, or a pico dock with daplink integrated.

 **NOTE**
 RP2040 can work as a USB storage if 'holding the bootsel button down and plug in', you can mount it and DND hex file to flash. but it does not support debugging and a little bit slow, so you'd better prepare a SWD adapter for debugging.

 # Toolchain overview
 * Compiler, ARM GNU toolchain
-* Debugger, OpenOCD/gdb (Use OpenOCD 0.12 and above version, or pico-openocd fork)
+* Debugger, OpenOCD/gdb (OpenOCD 0.12 and above version, or pico-openocd fork)
 * SDK, pico-sdk/pico-extras
 * Flashing tool, OpenOCD or USB storage mode.